-How do you define “quality check”, and what are your restaurant’s and the server’s objectives when performing one?
+How do you define “quality check”, and what are your objectives when performing one?

-It’s true that a restaurant complaint responded to quickly and handled well has a greater positive impact on a guest’s experience than a visit with no complaints or problems.
-A well handled complaint is more likely to produce a repeat visit to your restaurant, and the guest is far more likely to refer others, telling them about their great experience.
+A restaurant complaint handled quickly and well has a greater positive impact on a guest’s experience than a visit with no complaints or problems.
+A well handled complaint is more likely to produce a repeat visit to your restaurants, and the guest is far more likely to refer others, telling them about their great experience.

 So, why do servers avoid any action that might discover a potential problem, when doing so would reveal a golden opportunity to shine?